mamrehn/machine-learning-tutorials/markdown/setup-git-for-github.md

 | Linux	| [`apt-get install git`](http://git-scm.com/download/linux) |
 | OSX	| [Download](http://git-scm.com/download/mac)	|

+This is a small collection of commands used in git.
+For an example workflow using git take a look at this [log file](https://gist.github.com/mamrehn/dbdbfcedbdae3c0fc98b).

 ### Initialize a local git repository
 Execute once
 ```bash